sensei-chat/sensei/README.md

         function_name: shuffle_list
         args: list_functions/list_of_things.yml
 ```
   In these two examples, a personalized list function is implemented in "data".
-The structure consist in three parameters:
+The structure consists of three parameters:
  - file: The path to the .py file where the function is created
  - function_name: the name of the function to run inside the .py file
- - args: the required input args for the function.
+ - args: the required input args for the function

   List functions are fully personalized by the user.